akyourowngames/Hackthon-healthcare-agent/README.md

 ### Animations
 - **Particle Field** — Uses a seeded pseudo-random number generator so particles render identically on server and client (no hydration mismatch)
 - **Shimmer Border** — CSS `::before` pseudo-element with animated `background-position` creates a traveling light effect on the upload card
-- **Glow Orbs** — Layered `float` and `wave` animations create organic, depth-of-field-like motion in the hero
+- **Glow Orbs** — Layered `float` and `wave` animations create organic, depth-of-field-like background motion in the hero
-- **Typewriter Effect** — `useEffect` interval drives character-by-character text reveal with keyword highlighting via regex splitting
+- **Typewriter Effect** — `useEffect` interval drives character-by-character text reveal with regex-based keyword highlighting

 ### Accessibility
 - All interactive elements have `focus-visible` ring styles